-Summer.
-Prerequisites: BSHES 504D, PRS 505D, PRS 535D, PRS 542D, PRS 575D, and either PRS 538D or PRS 540D or by special permission.
-This course is intended to integrate student's previous coursework with a focus on developing a community intervention or program.
+SUMMER.
+This course is intended to integrate the student's previous coursework with a focus on developing a community intervention or program.
 Students will develop a comprehensive program plan drawing upon previous coursework and experience in program planning, needs assessment, intervention design, program implementation and evaluation.
-This course is one of the integrative experience options for Prevention Science students will help build a portfolio that illustrates skilles in program planning strategies.
+This course is one of the integrative learning experience options for Prevention Science students that will help build a portfolio that illustrates skilles in program planning strategies.

-PRS 575D (3) Planning & Performance Measures for Nonprofits & Other Agencies Summer.
-Prerequisites: HPM 500D, PRS 532D, PRS535D and AEPI 515D or by special permission.
+PRS 575D (3) Planning & Performance Measures for Non-Profits & Other Agencies

+SUMMER.
 Introduces the basic concepts and vocabulary needed to operate, make decisions, and evaluate a nonprofit organization or other local agency.
 The course focuses on large and small nonprofits and other agencies that provide health education and interventions to improve the health of the public.
 Attention is given to the flow of funds to and from organizations with consideration given to adherence and compliance to a variety of regulatory requirements.
 Assignments are a combination of case studies and interactions with actual organizations.
 The course is designed to provide the learner with practical knowledge and tools to succeed within the nonprofit world.